-15% off your first order*.

 What is motion symmetry?

-A healthy horse moving in a straight line and on a flat surface should have symmetrical movements.
-To measure this, Seaver compares the upward and downward movement and left to right movement of the horse's chest during the placement of each limb on the ground (Figure 1).
+A healthy horse moving in a straight line on a flat surface should have symmetrical movements.
+To measure this, Seaver compares the upward and downward movement as well as the left-to-right movement of the horse's chest during the placement of each limb on the ground (figure 1).
 For a healthy horse, these movements should be symmetrical for each limb.
-"In the event of asymmetry during a veterinary visit to an international competition, the horse has a high chance of being refused participation in the event.
-If he takes the start, the horse will be penalised, particularly in the lengthening of the legs, where his weakness is likely to be all the more obvious.
-Movements revealing asymmetry will not be given a satisfactory mark.
+"If a horse is found to be asymmetrical at the veterinary visit to an international show, it is very likely to be refused entry.
+If he does take the start, the horse will be penalized, particularly in lying down, where his weakness is likely to be all the more obvious.
+Movements revealing asymmetry will not be awarded a satisfactory mark".

 However, this rule obviously only applies to symmetrical gaits such as walk, trot and amble.
 Petit galop and galop being asymmetrical gaits, the pose of the left foreleg will be different from that of the right foreleg (1).
-"A horse with asymmetrical movement is likely to be limited in many aspects of its training, and will inevitably be less competitive.
+"A horse with asymmetrical movement is likely to be limited in many aspects of its learning and will inevitably be less competitive.
 Every exercise is likely to suffer from this anomaly.
 While movements at walk and trot will be the most affected, it may also manifest itself at canter.
 For example, the change of foot from left to right is likely to be different from the change of foot from right to left in terms of amplitude and/or straightness if the horse is otherwise asymmetrical.

 Figure 1

-Why is motion symmetry so important?
+Why is symmetry so important?

 A threshold of around 25% asymmetry of movement is suggested to detect a problem, so a horse putting 25% less weight on one limb compared to the opposite limb could have a problem and it seems necessary to consult a vet.
 Seaver measures weight distribution by limb, helping you to detect a problem early.
 "The later a veterinary problem is considered, the more likely it is to lead to complications.
 Asymmetry can be missed, overlooked or misinterpreted.
 Being able to rely on an accurate symmetry analysis reduces uncertainty and gives you the best chance of keeping your horse in shape.

-Figure 2 shows an example of a horse putting more weight on the right foreleg, indicating lameness in the left foreleg.
+Figure 2 shows an example of a horse putting more weight on the right foreleg, indicating a lameness in the left foreleg.

 Figure 2

-Factors influencing motion symmetry
+Factors influencing movement symmetry

 In addition to lameness, other factors can influence movement symmetry.
 Symmetry measurements change significantly when comparing a straight-line movement with a circle.
 When working in a circle, horses naturally lean towards the inside of the circle at an angle of up to 20° compared to a straight position.
 Obviously, this means that the horse's weight will shift to the inner limbs.
 The angle of inclination of the horse's body also depends on the diameter of the circle and speed.
 Seaver can measure all these parameters, enabling data to be compared over the course of different exercises and directions.
 On the other hand, the angle of inclination of the horse's body can also be used as an indicator of orthopedic problems when speed and diameter are constant.
 If a horse experiences pain in one of its inner limbs, it will tend to lean less inward, to reduce the loading force on that limb.